NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Slurk.md

     desc: "`pf2:3`  The slurk extrudes a slippery grease from its ventral glands to coat the floor under it and in a 5-foot emanation, turning the affected area into uneven ground for 10 minutes, after which it dries to a putrid crust.
 The DC to [[Actions/Balance|Balance]] across the slime is 18."

   - name: "Entangling Slime"
-    desc: "  A creature struck by a slurk's slime squirt becomes [[Conditions/Clumsy 1|Clumsy 1]] and takes a –5-foot penalty to Speed for 1 hour or until the slime is removed.\nThe slime can be removed with a total of three Interact actions by the entangled creature or creatures adjacent to the creature.
-These actions don't need to be consecutive or made by the same creature.\n[[Bestiary Effects/Effect_ Entangling Slime|Effect: Entangling Slime]]"
+    desc: "  A creature struck by a slurk's slime squirt becomes [[Conditions/Clumsy 1|Clumsy 1]] and takes a –5-foot penalty to Speed for 1 hour or until the slime is removed.\n\nThe slime can be removed with a total of three Interact actions by the entangled creature or creatures adjacent to the creature.
+These actions don't need to be consecutive or made by the same creature.\n\n[[Bestiary Effects/Effect_ Entangling Slime|Effect: Entangling Slime]]"

 ```